farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-0-Intro-to-OCP.md

 date: 2022-09-16
 tags: [SOLID, Design Principles]
 seriesId: "Open-Closed Principle by Example"
-title: "Open-Closed Principle by Example: Series Intro"
+title: "Open-Closed Principle by Example: Introducing the Principle"
 ---

 The [Open-Closed Principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle), one of the [SOLID principles](https://en.wikipedia.org/wiki/SOLID), is powerful but not broadly well understood.
 This series will run through a bunch of examples to clarify it.